III.A.1 Composition

 III.B.4.a Ineligibility

-1. Vacancies on the Faculty Council and the Faculty Council Committees shall be filled by selection procedures administered by the faculty assembly on the campus where the vacancy occurs.
-These procedures shall be stipulated by the relevant campus faculty constitution or assembly bylaws.
+1. Vacancies on the Faculty Council and the Faculty Council Committees shall be filled by selection procedures administered by the Faculty Assembly or Faculty Senate on the campus where the vacancy occurs.
+These procedures shall be stipulated by the relevant campus Faculty Assembly or Faculty Senate constitution or bylaws.

-2. The selection of new members to the Faculty Council and the Faculty Council committees for the next senate year shall take place no later than March 31 of each year.
+2. Campus Faculty Assembly or Faculty Senate elections and selection of new members to the Faculty Council and the Faculty Council Committees for the next senate year shall take place no later than April 15 of each year.

-4. The election of officers of the Faculty Council for the next senate year shall take place as soon as practicable at an organizational meeting of the Faculty Council.
-The elections shall be held after the election of officers of the Faculty Council Committees and the faculty assemblies, but prior to the earliest of the spring commencement exercises.
+4. The election of officers of the Faculty Council for the next senate year shall take place as soon as possible at an organizational meeting of the Faculty Council.
+The elections shall be held after the election of officers of the Faculty Council Committees and the campus Faculty Assemblies or Faculty Senates, but prior to the earliest of the spring commencement exercises.

-5. Eligible voters at the annual organizational meeting shall include current voting members and newly elected members.
+5. Eligible voters at the annual organizational meeting shall include current voting members.
 Eligible voters shall vote only once for each officer.

-6. In the event that a committee or campus assembly shall have co-chairs, only one vote shall be allowed from that assembly or committee.
+6. In the event that a Faculty Council Committee or campus Faculty Assembly or Faculty Senate shall have co-chairs, only one vote shall be allowed from that committee or assembly/senate.

-7. The Faculty Council Elections Committee Chair (i.e. Secretary of Faculty Council) shall call for nominations for officers at least one month prior to the annual organizational meeting.
+7. The Secretary of Faculty Council shall call for nominations for officers at least one month prior to the annual organizational meeting.
 Nominations may be made by any Faculty Senate member.
-Nominations shall be received up to and during the annual organizational meeting.
+Nominations shall close one week before the annual organizational meeting.
+All candidates shall submit a one-page candidate statement and short biography at least one week prior to the election that shall be distributed to all eligible voting members.

-8. The sequence of Faculty Council officer elections at the annual organizational meetings shall be as follows: Faculty Council Chair, Faculty Council Vice Chair, Faculty Council Secretary.
+9. The sequence of Faculty Council officer elections at the annual organizational meetings shall be as follows: Faculty Council Chair (for academic year 2024/2025 only), Faculty Council Chair-elect, Faculty Council Secretary.
 Anyone elected to a Faculty Council office shall withdraw from candidacy for any other Faculty Council office.

 10. Written secret ballots shall be used in all elections of officers of the Faculty Council.
 Solo candidates may be elected by acclamation if there is a majority vote to do so.

-11. In order to be elected as an officer of the Faculty Council or committee, a nominee must receive the affirmative votes of a majority of those attending a meeting at which a quorum is present.
+11. In order to be elected as an officer of the Faculty Council or Committee, a nominee must receive the affirmative votes of a majority of those attending a meeting at which a quorum is present.
+Unopposed candidates may be elected by acclamation if there is a majority vote to do so.
 If no nominee receives this number of votes, the name of the nominee with the lowest number of votes will be dropped from the ballot and the balloting shall be repeated until one nominee receives a majority of the votes cast.

 The Faculty Council shall: